-Formed circa 1912, the Clan Macleay Pipes and Drums is one of the oldest continually existing bagpipe bands in North America.
+Formed circa 1912, the Clan Macleay Pipe Band is one of the oldest continually existing bagpipe bands in North America.
 Based in Portland, Oregon, the band is comprised of approximately twenty pipers and drummers from Oregon and Southern Washington states.

 Although the band fields a competition corps for Highland games in the Northwest and elsewhere, it has been known best as a performance or show band.
-As such it is an annual highlight of the Grand Floral Parade during Portland’s Rose Festival, as well as at a number of parades and other events in the Northwest and as far away as Nova Scotia.
+As such it performs at a number of parades and other events in the Northwest.

 In addition to its music, part of its crowd appeal has been the band’s traditional look.
 The band adheres to many of the traditions common to the regimental bands of Scotland.
-This is often “military” (full dress, white dress and stone blue) and one “civilian”.
+This is often “military” (full dress and "summer") and one “civilian”.

 In addition, and like certain Highland regiments (e.g., The Royal Scots or Scots Guards), it is one of the few bands that still wears two different tartans - Royal Stewart by the pipers and Hunting Stewart by the drummers.